medigy/gitlab-discussions-react-component/README.md

 # gitlab-discussions-react-component
-React component for discussions of an issue in a GitLab project
+React component for discussions of an issue in a GitLab project.